innovara/autoreply/README.md

 * email: email address, or list of email addresses, that would trigger an auto-reply.
 * from: email address that you want to show the auto-reply coming from.
 * reply-to: the reply-to email address the auto-reply receivers will see.
 Useful when using noreply@...
+* subject: the subject of the auto-reply email.
+Use {ORIGINAL_SUBJECT} to include the original subject from the sender.
+* body: text of auto-reply email when using plain-text format, or path to HTML file when using it.
+Use {ORIGINAL_DESTINATION}, here or on the HTML file, to include the email address of the recipient that triggered the autoreply.
+* html: true when using HTML auto-reply emails.

+Note about upgrades and the configuration file:

+`auto-reply.py` doesn't implement any version control nor is developed with much attention to issues arising from the script encountering previous versions of the configuration file.
+Therefore, the script can crash when a new setting is not present because of this.
+The recommendation when upgrading is to create a new JSON config file and to port the existing settings to it.
+And of course, it is expected that you will test this on a pre-production environment to ensure new changes won't break anything for you in production.
+If copying existing settings isn't a viable solution because of the size of your deployment, considering reaching out to us for a commercial engagement to further develop upgrade paths.

 5. If you want to set up a few email addresses that share the same auto-reply configuration, the JSON file would look something like this.